-First, what are gallstones and why is gallbladder removal done?
+First, what are gallstones and why is gallbladder removal done in Singapore?

 Gallstones are hard deposits of substances in the bile found inside the gallbladder or bile ducts.
 Usually, the formation of gallstones starts in the gallbladder.
 The gallbladder’s primary purpose is to store bile produced by the liver.
 When we eat a heavy meal, the gallbladder then releases this bile into the intestines to digest fat.
 Unfortunately, the gallbladder may not always be the most efficient organ around.
 When it dysfunctions, the expulsion of bile is affected, leading to a pool of bile left inside it.
 Over time, stones may form — especially if your bile is high in cholesterol and bilirubin.